techmuse8/XMLCreator4NSMBW/README.md

 # How to run

 ## Requirements
-Python 3 installed.
+- Python 3 installed.
 Download here: https://www.python.org

 In a terminal window, run `python3 XMLCreatorNSMBW.py` (`py -3` in substitute of `python3` on Windows) and follow the on screen instructions.
-You can then use this XML with Riivolution.
+You can then use the generated XML with Riivolution and HLE Riivolution on Dolphin.

 # Credits
 - [EterSky](https://github.com/EterSky): making the original XMLCreator